211018jwa/training/recaps/week-7-recap.md

 * What levels of priority can defects have?
 * How is severity and priority different?
 * What are the phases of the defect lifecycle?

+## Responsive Web Design
+* What is responsive design?
+How does it help us accommodate different types of devices users may be using?
+* What is a media query?
+* What is the syntax for media queries?

+## Design patterns
+* What is the Singleton design pattern?
+* How would you create a class that follows the Singleton design pattern?
+* What is the Factory design pattern?
+* How would you implement the factory design pattern?